Mrgaton/JSPaste.Net/README.md

-# JSPaste
+# JSPaste.Net

-Mi primera lib no me juzguen
+A lib to interact with JSPaste API

 # Installation